 Turkey’s Personal Data Protection Law No. 6698 or Kişisel Verileri Koruma Kanunu (KVKK) came into force on 7 April 2016, just weeks before the EU passed its groundbreaking General Data Protection Regulation (GDPR).
-It is the first law in Turkey that regulates the protection of personal data and the obligations entities and individuals dealing with personal data must comply with.
-Before its passing, data protection outside of a few specialized sectors was regulated through a single provision in the Turkish Constitution and several provisions of the Turkish Penal Code.
+The KVKK is the first law in Turkey that regulates personal data protection and outlines the legal obligations that entities and individuals dealing with personal data must comply with.
+Before the enactment of the KVKK, Turkey did not have a specific law on the protection of personal data.
+Data security and protection outside of a few specialized sectors was regulated through a single provision in the Turkish Constitution and several provisions of the Turkish Penal Code.

 The Turkish Data Protection Authority (TDPA) was established as a financially and administratively independent supervisory authority in early 2017.
 Its role is to enforce the provisions of the KVKK and raise public awareness about personal data protection.

-The KVKK was meant to bring Turkish legislation in line with the EU’s Directive 95/46/EC which at the time governed data protection in the European bloc.
-However, the Directive was repealed in favor of the GDPR shortly after the KVKK came into force.
-There are therefore notable differences between the KVKK and GDPR, not only because the KVKK is based on the GDPR’s predecessor, but also because the Turkish law comes with its own set of unique requirements for data protection.
+The KVKK was meant to bring Turkish legislation in line with the EU’s Directive 95/46/EC, which at the time governed data protection in the European bloc.
+However, the Directive was repealed in favor of the GDPR shortly after the KVKK in Turkey came into force.
+Therefore, there are notable differences between the KVKK and GDPR, not only because the Turkish data protection law is based on the GDPR’s predecessor but also because the data protection law of Turkey comes with its own set of unique requirements.
 Let’s take a closer look!

 Who does the KVKK apply to?

 The KVKK applies to any data controllers and data processors that collect data or process data collected from Turkey.
 This includes entities located within Turkey, but also any foreign natural or legal persons that are processing the personal information of Turkish data subjects.